The Future of America: Career Education Plan Announced by Whitehouse

 Making a Solid Investment

-“The Perkins Program must be transformed if it is to live up to its potential to prepare every youth and adult to participate in the knowledge-based global marketplace of the 21st century,” Duncan was reported saying in the Huffington Post.
+Duncan reported in the Huffington Post: “The Perkins Program must be transformed if it is to live up to its potential to prepare every youth and adult to participate in the knowledge-based global marketplace of the 21st century.”

 A Blueprint for Success

 The latest proposal by the White House would increase the amount allotted for Perkins grants.
-A $1 billion competitive fund would provide for 3,000 more career academies across the country, which would allow 500,000 more students to receive vocational training in a specific industry.
-Youth Today reports that the proposal could also provide incentive to “secondary schools, institutions of higher education, employers and industry partners to work together to ensure that all CTE (career and technical education) programs offer students high-quality learning opportunities.”
+A $1 billion competitive fund would provide for 3,000 more career academies nationwide, allowing 500,000 more students to receive vocational training in a specific industry.
+Youth Today reports that the proposal could also provide incentives to “secondary schools, institutions of higher education, employers and industry partners to work together to ensure that all CTE (career and technical education) programs offer students high-quality learning opportunities.”

-According to the U.S. Department of Education website, the new initiative would encompass four key factors for success:
+According to the U.S. Department of Education website, the new initiative would encompass four critical factors for success:

-• Alignment – Effective alignment between the academic and the professional world will be imperative to ensure students in vocational training will receive skills they can actually put to work once their education is complete.
+• Alignment—Effective alignment between the academic and professional worlds will be imperative to ensure that vocational training students receive skills they can actually use once their education is complete.

-• Accountability – The program will include measurable tracking for student outcomes, using common metrics and measures of performance.
+• Accountability – The program will include measurable tracking for student outcomes using standard metrics and measures of performance.

-• Innovation – The new initiative will place additional emphasis on innovation in the training spectrum, supported by systemic reforms of policies and practices at the state level.
+• Innovation – The new initiative will emphasize innovation in the training spectrum, supported by systemic reforms of policies and practices at the state level.

-These four factors are essential in the success of Investing in America’s Future, but some wonder if accessibility should not have been included on that list.
+These four factors are essential to the success of investing in America’s future, but some wonder if accessibility should not have been included in that list.

 Concerns about the Initiative

-While most educators and professionals agree Investing in America’s Future sounds good in theory, there are concerns about whether this program would go far enough in ensuring access for all students into vocation training programs.
-In the Sacramento Bee, the Association for Career and Technical Education writes, “We worry that the details in the Blueprint could have an adverse effect on CTE programs and result in decreased, inequitable student access to high-quality CTE programs.”
+While most educators and professionals agree that investing in America’s Future sounds good in theory, there are concerns about whether this program would go far enough to ensure access for all students to vocational training programs.
+In the Sacramento Bee, the Association for Career and Technical Education writes, “We worry that the details in the Blueprint could hurt CTE programs and result in decreased, inequitable student access to high-quality CTE programs.”

 The Association goes on to state, “We believe that a new CTE law should provide sufficient resources to ensure that all students have access to high-quality CTE, beginning early in a student’s education with career awareness and broad knowledge and building pathways to more specific career-readiness skills through connections among secondary education, postsecondary education, and the labor market.”

-Despite concerns, the Association also states in the Sacramento Bee that they are in favor of transforming the Perkins Act, and they appreciate the four key factors for success that the administration has laid out thus far.
-In their final statement, the Association says, “We are eager to work with the Department of Education, the Obama Administration and Congress to develop federal policy that builds on strengths, expands opportunities and access for more students to be successful in college and careers.”
+Despite concerns, the Association also states in the Sacramento Bee that they favor transforming the Perkins Act and appreciate the four critical factors for success that the administration has laid out thus far.
+The Association's final statement says, “We are eager to work with the Department of Education, the Obama Administration, and Congress to develop federal policy that builds on strengths, expands opportunities and access for more students to be successful in college and careers.”

 Focusing on “High-Growth” Jobs

 Although the White House has clearly outlined this new initiative on the U.S. Department of Education website, the bill has yet to be formally introduced to Congress.
-Numerous democratic legislators have voiced support for the program, but no one has come forward to date to sponsor the reform bill.
-The White House also has yet to put this proposal into the form of a formal bill to present to Congress, leaving some wondering if the proposal is merely an election-year ploy or a serious initiative that will be pushed through Congress in the future.
+Numerous democratic legislators have supported the program, but no one has come forward to sponsor the reform bill.
+The White House also has yet to put this proposal into the form of a formal bill to present to Congress, leaving some wondering if the proposal is merely an election-year ploy or a severe initiative that will be pushed through Congress in the future.

 Additional Resources [+]